littlekg87/DH2026/Workshop_RAG/workshop_code.md

 ## STEP 3 — Structure the PDF into hierarchical XML

-A plain text dump loses the document's hierarchy (Goal > Subsection > Paragraph) and mixes in noise (typesetting directives, broken table fragments).
-`build_xml.py` rebuilds that hierarchy as XML.
+A plain text dump loses the document's hierarchy (Goal > Subsection > Paragraph) and mixes in noise (typesetting directives, broken table fragments, photo captions). `build_xml.py` rebuilds that hierarchy as XML.

+The key idea: **the structure is already in the PDF — as typography.** The editor set subsection headings in GothamBold 11pt and body text in Whitney 9pt.
+So we do not have to guess from the words.
+We read what the document already declares.
+Chart labels, captions and typesetting notes are set in other faces, so they drop out on their own.

 The XML produced here is written to **local disk** — you watch the structuring happen.
 The next step reads the canonical XML already prepared in Drive.